demisto/content/Packs/CortexXDR/Integrations/XDR_iocs/README.md

 ### xdr-iocs-push
 ***
-Push new IOCs to XDR. run This every minute (without indicator argument) or ioc trigerd (using indicator argument).
+Push new or modified IOCs to Cortex XDR.

 #### Base Command